idaholab/swift/README.md

 ![Swift Logo](https://github.com/idaholab/swift/blob/main/doc/content/swift.png?raw=true)

 **Swift** is a device independent Fourier spectral solver application based on the [MOOSE Finite Element Framework](http://mooseframework.org).
-Swift supports CPU, CUDA, and MPS[^1] with automatic detection of supported device precision. (
+Swift supports[^1] CPU, CUDA, and MPS[^2] with automatic detection of supported device precision.

 [^1]: more compute device types might be supported, but have not been tested.
+[^2]: torch MPS supports only single precision calculations!

 ## Contacts